Mary FitzRoy, Duchess of Richmond and Somerset: Biography

 Fearful that sexual activity too early was unhealthy, the King had ordered the couple not to consummate their marriage.
-As a result, the Duchess was not allowed to keep many of the lands which would normally have been her entitlement as widow: the King insisted without the consummation, it was not a true marriage.
-She remained at court, closely associated with the King's niece, Margaret Douglas.
+As a result, the Duchess was not allowed to keep many of the lands which would normally have been her entitlement as widow.
+The King insisted without the consummation, it was not a true marriage.
+She remained at court, closely associated with FitzRoy's cousin, Margaret Douglas.
 Together they were the main contributors to the Devonshire Manuscript, a collection of poetry from themselves and court poets.
-The duchess is thought to be the owner or holder of the manuscript; it is not known how much she contributed, however she is thought to have copied in one of her brother's poems "O Happy Dames."
+The Duchess is thought to be the owner or holder of the manuscript; it is not known how much she contributed, however she is thought to have copied in one of her brother's poems "O Happy Dames."
 In 1539, Douglas and the Duchess were appointed to meet Anne of Cleves at Calais.

-When Catherine Howard fell from grace, the Duchess and her entire family were arrested and briefly imprisoned in the Tower of London.
-In both 1538 and 1546 her father petitioned for her to be married to Thomas Seymour.
+In 1542, when Henry VIII's fifth wife and the Duchess's first cousin Katherine Howard fell from grace, the Duchess and her entire family were arrested and briefly imprisoned in the Tower of London.
+The Duchess's father petitioned for her to be married to Thomas Seymour, brother of Henry VIII's third wife Jane Seymour.
 The King gave his approval for the match, but her brother, Henry, Earl of Surrey, objected strongly, as did the Duchess herself; and the marriage did not take place.
 Surrey then suggested that the Duchess should seduce the aged King, her father-in-law, and become his mistress, to "wield as much influence on him as Madame d'Etampes doth about the French King".
 The Duchess, outraged, said she would "cut her own throat" rather than "consent to such villainy".
-She and her brother fell out, and she later laid testimony against Surrey that helped lead to his trial and execution for treason.

-Sympathetic to the Reformation, after her brother's death in January 1547, she engaged John Foxe as tutor for his children.
+Mary and her brother fell out, and she later testified at the trial for treason in which both Surrey and her father were sentenced to death.
+Surrey was executed on 19 January, 1547, while his father was spared the same fate because Henry VIII had died in the early hours of the Duke's scheduled execution date (January 28), although he remained a prisoner in the Tower of London throughout the reign of Edward VI.
+Although her father was the premier Roman Catholic nobleman of England, and Mary herself was raised in the traditional faith as a child, she was sympathetic to reformist ideas, and engaged the Protestant martyrologist John Foxe as tutor for her brother's five children: Thomas, Jane, Henry, Katherine and Margaret.
+A list of her possessions at this time mentions a Flemish coffer containing paper patterns for embroidery.

-The Duchess never remarried and her presence at court dwindled not long after Henry VIII died in January 1547.
-She died in late 1557, during the reign of her half-sister-in-law, Queen Mary I.
+The Duchess never remarried and her presence at court dwindled after Henry VIII died in January 1547.
+Beverly Murphy assigns the date of her death to December 1555, during the reign of her sister-in-law, Queen Mary I, but Heather Darsie contends that her death was on 7 December 1557, from influenza.